larsensong/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the  script that prints the absolute path name of the current working directory
+How to Display current directory contents in a long format